DataDog/helm-charts/charts/datadog-operator/README.md

 ### Implementation details

-This will create a self-signed `Certificate` (using an `Issuer`) that will be used by the Certificate Manager to mutate the DatadogAgent CRD to document the `caBundle` that the API Server will use to contact the Conversion Webhhok.
+This will create a self-signed `Certificate` (using an `Issuer`) that will be used by the Certificate Manager to mutate the DatadogAgent CRD to document the `caBundle` that the API Server will use to contact the Conversion Webhook.

-The Datadog Operator will be running the new reconciler for `v2alpha1` object and will also start a Conversion Webhhok Server, exposed on port 9443.
+The Datadog Operator will be running the new reconciler for `v2alpha1` object and will also start a Conversion Webhook Server, exposed on port 9443.
 This server is the one the API Server will be using to convert v1alpha1 DatadogAgent into v2alpha1.

 ### Lifecycle